shannonwells/RFCs/delegation.md

 #### revoke_delegation_by_provider

 Supports the revocability requirement.
 Provider revokes its relationship from the specified `delegator` in the parameters.
-This function allows a Provider to control access to its services, for example, in the case of an End User that violates Terms of Service.
+This function allows a Provider to control access to its services.

 - Parameters: